Woodland Creation – Conifer

-As per the eligibility criteria of the Woodland Creation general guidance the tree species must be 'suitable' or 'very suitable' to the site and Sitka spruce must have the capacity to achieve a minimum average yield class 12 across the application area.
+As per the eligibility criteria of the Woodland Creation general guidance the tree species must be 'suitable' or 'very suitable' to the site and Sitka spruce must have the capacity to achieve an average yield class of 12 across the application area.

 Each option within your application must meet the threshold score to be considered for approval.
 In achieving the threshold score, your option must score against each criterion, except for additional benefit.

 The scores will then be used as the basis for allocating funding on a competitive basis through the Forestry Grant Scheme clearing process.

 Delivery of option benefits